 ***NOTICE*** It has been brought to our attention that there are scammers taking the delinquent list and contacting people on that list to arrange payment through electronic transfer using routing numbers.
 Iím sure they are using other means as well.
 They are claiming to be from the county and have already been able to scam money from some unsuspecting delinquent tax payers.

 All satellite locations are temporarily closed each year during November and December

 Please continue to pay online and use the mail service when possible.
 New Registrations can now be processed online at www.easytagal.com.
 An Alabama title application and bill of sale are required to use this link.

 In Dale County, taxes are collected on the following schedule for the year that ended on September 30:

 Taxes are due every year the first of October and are delinquent after the 31st of December.
 Payment may be made as follows:

 1.)
-You may come to the Revenue Commissioner's Office at the courthouse and make payment in person by cash, check, or money order.
-No personal checks are accepted after January of each year.
+You may come to the Revenue Commissioner's Office at the courthouse and make payment in person by cash, check, money order, debit or credit card.
+No personal checks are accepted after February of each year.

 2.)
 You may pay by mail with check or money order.
 Please write check to Dale County Revenue Commissioner and mail to P.O.
 Box 267, Ozark, Alabama 36361.

 3.)
 You may pay online and a convenience fee will be applied.
 The online payment feature allows you to pay using your Credit Card or Debit Card.

 Property (ad valorem) taxes are taxed on real and/or business personal property.
 Real property includes land and improvements.
 An improvement is defined as anything that adds value to real property such as a house, manufactured home, swimming pool, chicken house, barn, etc.